CS495org/495-website/README.md

 2. From this directory, run "./all.sh"
 3. If you get an error about permission denied for "localhost:5000", that means I forgot to uncomment a line in a Dockerfile about using my local docker registry.
-Go through the Dockerfiles (it's probably the one in /website), and comment the "FROM localhost:5000/< image name >" and uncomment the "FROM < image name >" line above it.
+Go through the Dockerfiles (it's probably the one in /website), and comment the line "FROM localhost:5000/< image name >" and uncomment the line "FROM < image name >" above it.

 ### What software is needed?  (docker really shines here)
 1. Docker + Compose Plugin